dpzaba/cabify_developers/README.md

 Cabify Developer Documentation
 =======

-This is a middelman app using [slate](https://github.com/tripit/slate) for Cabify API documentation.
+This is a middleman app using [slate](https://github.com/tripit/slate) for Cabify API documentation.

 ### Install and run it
 ```bash